 If you have limited cooking skills and food preparation is challenging for you, start by keeping it simple.
 Pick a meal for each day of the week and repeat every week.
 For example, Monday may be chicken stir-fry day, Tuesday may be oven baked fish and frozen veges.
 The meals you plan do not have to be elaborate or fancy, they just need to be achievable for you.

 A little time taken to plan at the start of the week saves the decision making, the time wasted debating the choices, the need to go to and grab ingredients each day and the temptation of grabbing takeaway food on the way home from work.

 Grocery shopping can be challenging for some.
 For example if you have mobility issues, young children, work long hours or get drawn in by the ‘specials’ and are prone to impulse buying, a trip to the supermarket may not be for you.
 If you are one of these people, online shopping makes sense.
 Depending on the particular company you use, you can create lists and save for later.
 For example, if you know there are items you buy every week, you can save a list of these to add quickly and easily each time you shop.
 If there are particular ingredients you use for meals, you can also make lists for these.

 Whilst some may feel the delivery fee is a waste of money, look at it another way.
 How often do you buy items that are on ‘special’, just because they are on special, or try something new just because the supermarket is running a promotion whilst you are there?
 We often get trapped into buying a little more than we need to and the temptation to do so is less with online shopping.
 What you save on impulse purchases may well cover your delivery fee.

-If you need more inspiration for menu planning, you could try our Weight Loss Surgery Meal Plans mini book.
+If you need more inspiration for menu planning, check out our Weight Loss Surgery Meal Plans.
 There are 21 days of inspiration to get you sorted in the kitchen.
 You can read more here.